 With student debt bearing down, most student loan borrowers aren’t going to take a flight to a new, exciting place.
 How are you supposed to pay for airfare when you’re struggling to even make that monthly payment?

 But if some of your student loan debt wasn’t there anymore, you could open your mind up to the jet-setting possibilities.
 Did you know that a year-long trip around the world costs about $24,000?
-With up to $50K of your student loan debt paid off, you’d be able to experience all that this world has to offer.
+With up to $10K of your student loan debt paid off, you’d be that much closer to experiencing all this world has to offer.

 You could just kick back and enjoy some serious peace of mind.

 The best thing that could come from having up to $10,000 in student loan debt paid off?
 The peace of mind.